tayruxin/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-info">
 **:information_source: Note:**<br>
 * LinkMeIn's `filter` command will always filter from the **full** list of companies.
-This means that if you have previously used `find ds`, performing `filter`, will not filter from the list of companies that you have searched for.
+This means that if you have previously used `find`, performing `filter`, will not filter from the list of companies that you have searched for.
 </div>